pyeve/eve/docs/index.rst

    sidebar for more information, or to get in touch with the development team (that being me_).

+.. [*] SQLALchemy support is provided by the awesome eve-sqlalchemy_ extension.

 .. _python-eve.org: http://python-eve.org
 .. _`Eve Demo instructions`: http://github.com/nicolaiarocci/eve-demo#readme
 .. _`live demo`: http://eve-demo.herokuapp.com